CodeCatz/codecatz-tutorial/3-pages/index.md

 In Sublime, open the file `index.html`.

 It's made out of two parts.
-The first part is written in YAML front matter, which can be used to define variables - special characteristics of the page.
+The first part is written in YAML front matter which can be used to define variables, special characteristics of the page.
 In order for Jekyll to understand YAML, it must be the first thing in the file and placed between triple-dashed lines, just like in the `index.html` file:

 	---
 	layout: default